Danish disability pension

 Obligatory pension scheme

-If you receive a disability pension, the state pays a pension contribution for you.
-The contribution depends on your benefit amount.
-In 2020, the state paid a contribution corresponding to 0.3 percent of your disability pension.
-The contribution will rise every year until 2030, when the state will pay 3.3 percent.
+If you receive a disability pension, the state automatically pays a pension contribution for you.
+The contribution depends on your benefit amount, and will rise every year until 2030.
+You can see the current percentage rates at borger.dk.

 You do not need to pay anything yourself to the obligatory pension, as the state will automatically pay the contributions into your pension scheme.
-You will not therefore find that pension contributions are deducted from your disability pension.
+The contribution is not deducted from your disability pension.

 Who should you contact if you have questions?

-If you live in Denmark and have questions about Danish disability pension, please contact your local municipality.
+If you live in Denmark and have questions about the Danish disability pension, contact your local municipality.
+If you have questions about the calculation or payment of your disability pension, contact Udbetaling Danmark.

 If you live in Denmark and have questions about disability pension abroad, contact Udbetaling Danmark, pensions abroad.